chenhsuanlin/spatial-transformer-GAN/README.md

 ### Running the code

-To train ST-GAN, run `./train.sh`.
+To train ST-GAN, run `./train.sh` under `glasses`.
 The checkpoints are saved in the automatically created directory `model_GROUP`; summaries are saved in `summary_GROUP`.
-The list of optional arguments can be found by executing `python3 train.py --help`.
+The list of optional arguments can be found by executing `python3 train_STGAN.py --help`.

 ### Visualizing the results
 We've included code to visualize the training over TensorBoard.
 To execute, run